List of Hogan's Heroes characters: Corporal LeBeau

 Free French Air Force Corporal Louis LeBeau (portrayed by Robert Clary) is a skilled chef and occasional tailor.
 He is passionate about his cooking and patriotism for France.
 LeBeau frequently uses his culinary skills to impress Klink's guests, and Hogan uses LeBeau's culinary prowess to gain access to Klink's guests at dinners or banquets.
 LeBeau is also frequently seen bribing Schultz with food for information.
 He is friendly with the camp's guard dogs, which makes it possible to use a hidden tunnel entrance located under a doghouse in the kennel.
 Though claustrophobic, due to his diminutive stature he sometime facilitates Hogan's operations by hiding in small spaces, such as the safe in Colonel Klink's office, boxes, crates, or a dumbwaiter.
 Because of his size, both Schultz and Klink frequently refer to LeBeau as "the cockroach".

 In one first-season episode, LeBeau mentions being married, but except for that one instance it is never referenced again.
 When Lebeau and Marya flirt on several occasions, he expresses a desire to marry her.
 LeBeau is portrayed as a stereotypical Frenchman, attracted to most of the beautiful women with whom he comes in contact.

 Actor Robert Clary was a French Jew and Holocaust survivor who was held in the Ottmuth and Buchenwald concentration camps during the Second World War.
-He was the last surviving member of the original cast of Hogan's Heroes; Clary died on November 16, 2022, at the age of 96.
+Clary was the last surviving member of the original cast of Hogan's Heroes; he died on November 16, 2022, at the age of 96.